BBillot/SynthSR/README.md

 The synthetic 1mm MP-RAGE will be of a standard contrast, bias field corrected, and with white matter lesions inpainted.

+We note that the robustness against MR contrast / orientation /resolution was not presented in the original SynthSR paper, so if you use this model, please cite:

+[Billot B, Greve DN, Puonti O, Thielscher A, Van Leemput K, Fischl B, Dalca AV, Iglesias JE:
+"SynthSeg: Domain Randomisation for Segmentation of Brain MRI Scans of any Contrast and Resolution".
+Under review (preprint on ArXiv ).](https://arxiv.org/abs/2107.09559)

 Regarding CT scans: SynthSR does a decent job with CT them!
 The only caveat is that the dynamic range of CT is very different to that of MRI, so they need to be clipped to [0, 80] Hounsfield units.
 You can use the --ct flag to do this, as long as your image volume is in Hounsfield units.
 If not, you will have to clip to the Hounsfield equivalent yourself